-I recently took a sewing class and learned how to make this Japanese style, linen cross back apron.
-With just a few supplies and simple sewing tutorial, you can also learn how easy it is to make this apron.
+I recently took a sewing class and learned how to make this linen pinafore apron.
+With just a few supplies and simple sewing tutorial, you can also learn how easy it is to sew this linen pinafore apron.

 Linen Pinafore Apron Supply List